AnoukSmet/Casa-Pedra-Nobre/testing.md

 ### Responsiveness
 #### Where did I test?
 Test on various devices: MacBook Pro / iPhone 6S / Acer / iPhone 8 / iPhone 11 / iPad.
-Test on various browers: Google Chrome, Safari, Opera & Firefox
+Test on various browsers: Google Chrome, Safari, Opera & Firefox

 #### What did I test?
 * Quality and display of all the images: hero images, room images and breakfast images